chadramsey/chadramsey.github.io/_posts/2018-12-23-nes-emulation-three.md

 What are NTSC and PAL?
 These two formats exist because analog television systems around the globe hold different standards for color encoding and refresh rate based on their region - at the time, many western countries used NTSC while most eastern countries adhered PAL.

-In order for the NES to accommodate for these differing standards, two variations of the CPU had to be manufactured, but aside from these modifications the processors are otherwise identical.
+In order for the NES to accommodate these differing standards, two variations of the CPU had to be manufactured, but aside from these modifications the processors are otherwise identical.
 The CPU runs at a 1.79 MHz on the NTSC variant, and 1.66 MHz on the PAL variant, and houses 2KB of internal RAM.
-In addition, the CPU also handles processing for audio and controller I/O - all within the same chip.
+In addition, the CPU also handles processing for audio and controller I/O.

 So how does the CPU start working with our games?